Conditional Formats

 Content

-Create a rule - Example
+Create a rule - Example with reference value

 FAQs about Conditional Formats

-How to create a rule:
+How to create a rule with reference value:

 We start with a simple formatting.
 This compares the value of a field with a defined reference value (condition).
 In the following example, the projects in the project list whose actual expenditure is above a specified value should be highlighted in red.